ProcessEight/mage-titans-uk-async-php-talk/SCRIPT.md

 ## Slide 14

-Co-routines are a way of mitigating the impact of blocking.
+Co-routines are methods which can be interrupted or paused.

-They can be used to write async code using a more sync-style syntax.
+Exceptions can also be 'thrown in' to co-routines, which means they can be used to write async code using a more sync-style syntax.

 ## Slide 15

 The Event Loop is a key part of the Reactor Pattern, which is one way of programming asynchronously.

-The

 ## Slide 16